Native American languages

 popular among the Gros Ventre.
 Gros Ventre mothers, like many Native Americans, traditionally carried their babies in

 cradleboards on their backs.
-Here is a website with Native American cradle board pictures.
+Here is a website with cradle-board pictures.

 tipis (or teepees).